Forest King: Travel and exhibition

-After the Stockton exhibit concluded, Stegman and Sneidker sold the tree to Samuel A. Pearson of San Francisco and Samuel Miller of Stockton, and returned to ranching in Hornitos, near Mariposa.
-The tree then traveled by intercontinental railroad with its new owners on a tour across the country, displaying it in Chicago, Cincinnati, and New York City.
-The "Forest King" was on display in Arcade Hall in Chicago for four weeks during the Christmas season, and was exhibited in Cincinnati at Wiswell's Art Gallery.
-In New York, the tree was displayed at 59th street and 5th avenue plaza near the entrance to Central Park.
+After the Stockton exhibition, Stegman and Sneidker sold the exhibit to Samuel A. Pearson of San Francisco and Samuel Miller of Stockton.
+Under its new owners, the Forest King traveled by rail to cities including Chicago, Cincinnati, and New York City.
+It was displayed for four weeks at Arcade Hall in Chicago during the 1870 Christmas season and later at Wiswell's Art Gallery in Cincinnati.
+In New York, it was exhibited near Central Park at Fifth Avenue and 59th Street.

 P.T.
 Barnum in New York

 In 1871, P.T.
 Barnum bought the tree known as the Forest King after abandoning plans to acquire a giant sequoia in 1870.